EventStore/eventstore.org/_posts/2014-10-28-event-store-3.0.1-released.md

 layout: blog-post
 ---

-Hot on the heels of version 3.0.0, which was released at our Birthday Party in London on September 17th, 2014, we're pleased to announce a service release of Event Store, version 3.0.1.
+Hot on the heels of version 3.0.0, which was released at our Birthday Party in London on September 17th, 2014, we’re pleased to announce a service release of Event Store, version 3.0.1.
 This fixes a number of small bugs and updates the bundled version of the uder interface.
 The release notes are below.

 ###Event Store Server